ericaknows/dwa-orientation-curriculum/computer-setup/windows-computer-setup.md

 3. Run the command `npm -v` to check the installed version of Node Package Manager (NPM)

 [Back to TOP](#table-of-contents)

 ---

-### WSL2 invalid machine configuration troubleshooting

-1. If you encounter the error message "WSL2 is not supported with your current machine configuration," it may be necessary to configure your BIOS settings.
-Follow the instructions provided in this link to enable virtualization in your BIOS: [BIOS Configuration for WSL2](https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html).
-2. Open Windows Terminal as an administrator.
-3. Run the command "dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart".
-4. Restart your computer to complete the installation.
-5. Open Windows Terminal as an administrator.
-6. Run the command "wsl --set-version Ubuntu 2" and wait for the message "Conversion complete" or "This distribution is already the requested version".
-7. If you still receive the error "WSL2 is not supported with your current machine configuration," continue with WSL1 and go back to step 8 of the [Instructions to install Windows Subsystem for Linux](#instructions-to-install-windows-subsystem-for-linux).

----